BelabdiMalak/COVID19_Prediction/README.md

-# COVID19_Prediction
+# COVID19_Prediction : Master 1 Project (USTHB)

 ## Introduction

-Using Deep Learning and Machine Learning Techniques, I tried to answer the following question :
+Using Deep Learning and Machine Learning Techniques, our teacher asked us to answer the following question :
 "Does the food diet influence the cumulative numbers of contaminations and deaths due to COVID-19 ?"

 ## Data